artodeschini/JavaStreamUtils/README.md

 # Java Stream Utils

-This repository has exemples to use JavaStream
+This repository has exemples to use Java Stream and lambda

 ## requirements
  - Java 8+